• Skip to primary navigation

 Morningstar Sustainability is rated on a scale of 1-5 globes.
 Higher globes show funds with more investment in companies with lower ESG risks.
 That shows how efficient the find is in handling ESG risks compared to peers.

-Morningstar ESG labels funds as a sustainable investments if they meet the criteria.
+Morningstar ESG labels funds as sustainable investments if they meet the criteria.
 They should have ESG metrics focused on public fillings.
 Funds that meet this criterion are placed in a group.
 Options are ESG funds focusing on ESG factors, impact funds, and environmental factor funds.

 6. MSCI ESG Ratings & Climate Search Tool